-The Company's investments had a fair value of £429,399,068 as at 31 March 2017 (31 March 2016: £333,347,124) and represent a substantial portion of net assets of the Company.
+The Company's investments had a fair value of £457,332,017 as at 31 March 2018 (31 March 2017: £429,399,068) and represent a substantial portion of net assets of the Company.
 As such this is the largest factor in relation to the consideration of the Financial Statements.
 These investments are valued in accordance with the Accounting Policies set out in note 2 to the Financial Statements.
-Through regular reporting during the year on the processes for the valuation of investments by the Portfolio Manager, AIFM, Administrator, Custodian and Depositary the Audit Committee satisfied itself that both the sources of price information and valuation process itself are robust and reliable, and considered the valuation of the investments held by the Company as at 31 March 2017 to be reasonable.
+In March 2018 the committee carried out an on-site review of the revaluation processes, systems and controls at the London offices of the Portfolio Manager.
+By this and through regular reporting during the year by the Portfolio Manager, AIFM, Administrator, Custodian and Depositary the Audit Committee satisfied itself that both the sources of price information and valuation process itself are robust and reliable, and considered the valuation of the investments held by the Company as at 31 March 2018 to be reasonable.